eclipse-velocitas/velocitas-docs/content/en/docs/concepts/val/vehicle_service.md

 1. Create a gRPC Server and listen
 2. Wait for the sidecar (e.g., poll health endpoint or sleep )
-3. Execute gRPC proxying calls (e.g., against Vehicle Data Broker)
+3. Execute gRPC proxying calls (e.g., against KUKSA Data Broker)

 Example: A callback for the connectivity state in conjugation with retry to call the server: